 Natalie Pickett is the Founder of The Bubbles Review which is for people who like champagne and other bubbles, written by people who have a love of all things sparkling!
 At The Bubbles Review, we like to debunk some myths, make the art of drinking champagne accessible, explore bubbly regions and champagne bars, and provide events for you to join us and indulge.

 Like to keep following us?
-Sign up to The Bubbles Review list and you will be included in our Subscriber prize draws.
+Sign up to The Bubbles Review list and you will get first look at our events, (including exclusive subscriber pre-sales), and you will be included in our Subscriber prize draws.
 The monthly giveaway is usually a chance to win a lovely champagne or sparkling gift.
 Join our list!